Only the lightest, softest, most feathery rolls you’ve ever had! Make these Overnight Yeast Rolls and you’ll be in bread heaven!

-Pretty huge difference, right?Anyhow, these Overnight Yeast Rolls are perfect for when you’ve got a big event (like Mother’s Day) coming up and you want to get as much baking done as you can the day before so you don’t have to work so hard on the actual day of the event.
+Pretty huge difference, right?Anyhow, these Overnight Yeast Rolls are perfect for when you’ve got a big event (like Mother’s Day or Christmas) coming up and you want to get as much baking done as you can the day before so you don’t have to work so hard on the actual day of the event.

 Here’s what you’ll need: